 • His cornerbacks helped Clemson rank fifth in the nation in pass efficiency defense (106.9) in 2017.

-• Coached two first-team All-ACC defensive backs in Jadar Johnson and Cordrea Tankersley in 2016.
+• Coached two First-Team All-ACC defensive backs in Jadar Johnson and Cordrea Tankersley in the 2016 season.

-• His defensive backs contributed to the 2015 Tigers ranking fourth in the nation in third-down conversion percentage defense.
+• His defensive backs contributed to the 2015 Tigers ranking fourth in the nation in third-down defense.

 • Coached first-team All-ACC cornerback Mackensie Alexander, second-team All-ACC safety Jayron Kearse and third-team All-ACC cornerback Cordrea Tankersley in 2015 en route to being named FootballScoop Defensive Backs Coach of the Year.

 • Helped the 2014 squad lead the nation in total defense (260.8), while also ranking in the top five in many other statistical categories.
 Coached first-team All-ACC cornerback Garry Peters that season.